-Most artist’s renditions of the chakras you see are a nice rainbow of 7 colours in a tidy row.
-But this a very simplistic portrayal of our energetic underpinnings.
+Most artist’s renditions of the chakras are a nice rainbow of 7 colours in a tidy row.
+But this is a very simplistic portrayal of our energetic underpinnings.

 For one thing, the chakras are typically multi-hued and the colours they express vary some by person.
 They may be individually mis-aligned.
 Some talk about open and closed chakras but this may relate to either: